indygreg/collectd-carbon/README.md

 You can see the raw values dispatched to carbon by packet sniffing:

     $ sudo ngrep -qd any . tcp dst port 2003

+or

+    $ sudo ngrep -qd any . udp dst port 2003

 ## Collectd Python Write Callback Bug